Classes canceled in Chicago public schools as teachers inch closer to strike

 Thousands of Chicago teachers staged a one-day walkout in 2016 to protest the lack of a contract at that time and failures to stabilize the finances.

+In addition to schools, park facilities across the city will be open for children during the strike after the city reached a labor agreement on Wednesday with the union representing city park workers.

+The agreement with the union includes wage increases ranging from 10% to 28% over the four and a half years and for paid vacation to hourly employees based on the number of hours worked, Lightfoot said.

-Reporting by Brendan O'Brien and Karen Pierog in Chicago; Editing by Matthew Lewis
+Reporting by Brendan O'Brien and Karen Pierog in Chicago; Editing by Matthew Lewis and Gerry Doyle